ganeti/ganeti/CONTRIBUTE.md

 they're not trivial, explain HOW they are being implemented.
 Also, make sure that it follows the canonical commit message criteria:

-* It MUST have a single line heading with no dot, at most 80 characters
+* It MUST have a single line heading with no period, at most 80 characters
 * It MUST have a description, as described above
 * It MUST have a "Signed-off-by: author@org" line (Same generated when using the --signoff flag)

 ### 7. Google CLA